Our Verdict

 What We Love

-• 16 data points — radar + camera for real spin measurement
+• 16 data points — including full club data with measured spin

-• Backed by Tiger Woods and the official monitor of TGL
+• Endorsed by Tiger Woods; official monitor of TGL on ESPN

 What Could Be Better